Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 JavaScript programs tend to emphasize _mutating_ values over time.
 Therefore, since we expect to be re-assigning and changing a lot and frequently, it's important to know _what values **don't** change_.

 Constants (`const` variables) cannot change their value through reassignment.
-When we re-assign constants, we'll run into a `TypeError`.
+If we try to re-assign constants, whether intentional or by accident, we'll run into a `TypeError`.
 Consider [this code](https://replit.com/@adacore/Variable-Type-Demonstration#index.js):

 <!-- prettier-ignore-start -->
 ```js